JigsawStack/huggingface-transformers-railway-template/README.md

 ## 🧩 Background

-The team at [JigsawStack](https://docs.railway.com/guides/cli) is launching a embedding model and we're experimenting with different infrastructure for scalable and affordable CPU usage.
+The team at [JigsawStack](https://jigsawstack.com) is launching an embedding model and we're experimenting with different infrastructure for scalable and affordable CPU usage.
 Check out the [embedding model here](https://jigsawstack.com/blog/introducing-multimodal-multilingual-embedding-model-for-images-audio-and-pdfs-in-alpha)

 ## Common issues